Ainong Shi Data-verified

 OverviewAI-generated summary

-Dr. Ainong Shi's research laboratory at the University of Arkansas focuses on plant breeding and genetics, with a specialization in developing new cultivars and germplasm for vegetable crops such as arugula, cowpea, and spinach.
-His work involves employing advanced molecular techniques, including whole genome sequencing and resequencing, ddRADseq, and genotyping by sequencing (GBS).
-These methods are utilized in genetic mapping and genome-wide association studies (GWAS) to identify single nucleotide polymorphism (SNP) markers associated with major genes and quantitative trait loci (QTLs) for various agronomic, abiotic, and biotic traits.
-His research spans multiple crops, including arugula, beans (cowpea, common bean, and soybean), spinach, and tomato.
+Ainong Shi's research laboratory at the University of Arkansas focuses on plant breeding and genetics, with a specialization in vegetable crops.
+His work involves developing new cultivars and germplasm for arugula, cowpea, and spinach.
+Dr. Shi's team employs genetic mapping and genome-wide association studies (GWAS) to identify genetic markers linked to important agronomic, abiotic, and biotic traits in crops such as arugula, beans (including cowpea, common bean, and soybean), spinach, and tomato.

-Dr. Shi has a significant track record in securing research funding, having served as PI or co-PI on over 30 grants totaling more than $9.6 million from agencies like the USDA NIFA-SCRI, SCMP, OREI, CPPM, SCBGP, and CGC.
-Approximately $3.37 million of this funding has been allocated to his laboratory.
-With 30 years of experience in classic breeding and 20 years in molecular breeding, Dr. Shi's expertise contributes to advancements in crop improvement.
-His research group maintains an active laboratory website and has produced a substantial body of work, evidenced by a h-index of 34, over 219 publications, and more than 4,078 citations.
+Advanced sequencing technologies, including whole genome sequencing and resequencing (WGS, WGR), ddRADseq, and genotyping by sequencing (GBS), are utilized in their studies.
+Dr. Shi has a significant track record of securing research funding, having been PI or co-PI on over 30 grants totaling more than $9.6 million.
+Approximately $3.37 million of this funding has been allocated directly to his laboratory.
+With three decades of experience in classic breeding and two decades in molecular breeding, Dr. Shi's expertise spans both traditional and modern plant breeding techniques.

 Metrics